MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-A-General-Provisions/section-422.2.md

 (2) Meet both of the following requirements:

-(i) The individual or entity has engaged in behavior for which CMS could have revoked the individual or entity to the extent applicable had they been enrolled in Medicare.
+(i) The individual or entity has engaged in behavior, other than that described in § 424.535(a)(3) of this chapter, for which CMS could have revoked the individual or entity to the extent applicable had they been enrolled in Medicare.

 (ii) CMS determines that the underlying conduct that would have led to the revocation is detrimental to the best interests of the Medicare program.
 In making this determination under this paragraph (2)(ii), CMS considers the following factors: